michelleberry/oo-snake-game/README.md

 # oo-snake-game
-simple object-oriented snake game made in processing, because i like it best for graphics at the moment.
-(Java version of processing)
+simple object-oriented snake game made in processing (Java version of processing)

 ## Running the Game: